Seep: Environmental technology

 Seep is often used in environmental sciences to define an exfiltration zone (seepage zone) where contaminated water, e.g., from waste dumps, leaves a waste system area.

 Seeps are often important smaller wildlife water sources, and indicated by lower riparian vegetation.

 Stream recharge system

 Seeps can also contribute to streams.
 If a stream is flowing below a water table then the stream receives contributions from the ground water via seepage.
-This allows for a drainage of the ground water along with creating a more substantial stream to flow.
-The seep could be especially effective during a rain less period of the area in which the seep can actually prolong the stream’s flow by adding water from the groundwater.
+This allows drainage of the ground water and more substantial streamflow.
+The seep could be especially effective during a rainless period of the area, in which the seep can prolong the stream’s flow by adding water from the groundwater.